-- 1.22 A site classified as a Designated EHV Property is subject to a locational based charging methodology (referred to as EDCM) for higher voltage network users.
+- 1.22A site classified as a Designated EHV Property is subject to a locational based charging methodology (referred to as EDCM) for higher voltage network users.
 Distributors use two approved approaches: Long Run Incremental Cost (LRIC) and Forward Cost Pricing (FCP).
 We pass-through the EDCM charges levied by the host DNO in the distribution services area and add-on our EDCM charges calculated in accordance with our approved Charging Methodology.
-The EDCM will apply to Customers connected at Extra High Voltage or connected at High Voltage and metered at a HV substation. - 1.23 EDCM charges and credits are site-specific, reflecting the degree to which the local and higher voltage networks have the capacity to serve more demand or generation without the need to upgrade the electricity infrastructure.
+The EDCM will apply to Customers connected at 22kV or more and Customers who are HV-sub customers.
+HV-sub customers are those customers connected directly to substation assets that form part of our Distribution System at 1kV or more and less than 22kV where the primary voltage of the substation is 22kV or more and the metering point is at the same substation. - 1.23EDCM charges and credits are site-specific, reflecting the degree to which the local and higher voltage networks have the capacity to serve more demand or generation without the need to upgrade the electricity infrastructure.
 The charges also reflect the networks specifically used to deliver the electricity to the site as well as the usage at the site.
-Generators with non-intermittent output and deemed to be providing beneficial support to our networks may qualify to receive credit. - 1.24 The charges under the EDCM comprise of the following individual components: - a) Fixed charge This charge recovers operational costs associated with those connection assets that are provided for the 'sole' use of the customer.
+Generators with non-intermittent output and deemed to be providing beneficial support to our networks may qualify to receive credit. - 1.24The charges under the EDCM comprise of the following individual components: - a) Fixed charge This charge recovers operational costs associated with those connection assets that are provided for the 'sole' use of the customer.
 The value of these assets is used as a basis to derive the charge. - b) Capacity charge (pence/kVA/day)